Quickstart: Install the Microsoft Defender for Identity sensor

 Select the sensor you installed on the AD FS server.

-Initializing the sensor may take a couple of minutes, at which time the the AD FS sensor service status should change from stopped to running.
+Initializing the sensor may take a couple of minutes, at which time the AD FS sensor service status should change from stopped to running.

 The Defender for Identity sensor is designed to have minimal impact on your domain controller resources and network activity.
 To create a performance assessment, see Plan capacity for Defender for Identity.